 Using a sliding door, you can use a sliding door which allows more room or a door that swings outward.

 Place your toilet and sink side by side as this frees up wall space and allows unhindered foot traffic

 Putting the shower against the short wall leaves more available space for other important items such as the sink and vanity.

 Storage is going to be among the top essentials in a small bathroom because it enables you to get the most out of your space and keep the important items within easy reach.
 Here are a few things to consider adding to gain more storage.

 A floating vanity.
 Since these vanities are anchored to the wall instead of resting on legs, there is an additional room underneath the cabinet to place decorative baskets or bins where larger items such as extra towels can be stored.

 A small cabinet on the counter to add more storage.
 This can be the perfect place to stash those little things that are often needed such as Q-tips, washcloths, and lotion.

 Drawers, if done correctly, are an excellent way to maximize storage.
 Deep drawers provide the room needed to put the tall items that would clutter the countertop such as hairspray cans.
 Utilizing dividers in lower drawers can help keep everything in its place and maximize space in a small bathroom.

 Small doesn’t mean dull

 Just because the square footage is limited does not mean our creativity has to be.
 With some good planning and strategic design choices, you can still have the space you need to have an easy morning and relaxing bedtime routine.
 The key is planning, so we always recommend writing down all of the important essentials for your bathroom before meeting with our designers.
-Browse our bathroom gallery to see more completed projects or schedule a visit to tour our showroom and see our displays.
+View one of our small bathroom projects here or schedule a visit to tour our showroom and see our displays.